 What makes this place so popular with the whales?
 Well that’s easy!

 Los Cabos is on the tip of the peninsular; at the gateway to the Sea of Cortez which is known to be one of the most biodiverse seas on the planet.
-Not only this, but the whales treat the Cortez like an ocean nursery away from the vast and open Pacific Ocean.
+Not only this, but many whales species treat the Cortez like an ocean nursery away from the vast and open Pacific Ocean.

 Baja California waters are better suited to newborns and when it’s time to mate and give birth they travel south for the warmth and protection that it provides.
 The feeding grounds in Alaska and Northern Canada are very cold and the baby must be nursed to strength on the journey home.